Merriam-Webster Inc. has announced that “blog” is the most searched-on word from its sites:

 Additional suggestions welcome; leave yours in the comments!

-I’m pleased to report that my first Tech Central Station column is now up over at TCS.
+I’m pleased to report that first Tech Central Station column is now up over at TCS.
 I discuss the increasingly blurred border between blogs and traditional media:

 These days, enjoyable sport can be had observing the ongoing battle royale between the staid defenders of traditional journalism on the one side, and the young punks known as bloggers on the other..